 If your shrubs have been neglected, pruning them all to a manageable size can really help boost your curb appeal.
 Start by removing any dead, damaged or sickly looking stems.
 Also, cut off any suckers; these are small shoots that start near or even below the ground.
 Keep shrubs pruned to the same size for a uniform look, usually not any bigger than about waist-high.

 Not only good for the environment, planting a tree is a guaranteed way to improve your landscaping and curb appeal.
 Remember when choosing a location for a tree, take into account the growth over the next 10 or 12 years.
 It shouldn’t be placed too close to the house or nearby walls or fences.
 If you want a blossoming tree, and your region allows it, consider a dogwood tree (shown here).
 Looking for lots of shade?
 Try a fast-growing tree like a Freeman maple.

 Another way to add curb appeal to your landscaping is with border edging.
 Line flower beds with edging material to keep them looking nice and tidy and prevent grass from invading.
 It’s an affordable project when you tackle it yourself.

 A variation of heights in your plants is what makes your landscaping look professional and manicured.
-To complement your taller plants and shrubs, plant some ground cover (shown here is vinca)!
+To complement your taller plants and shrubs, plant some shorter plants and ground cover (shown here is creeping thyme)!
 Ground cover is a low profile plant that spreads to cover the ground and can be a beautiful addition, especially if you have area where it’s hard to grow other plants.
 Most types are fast-growing and require minimal maintenance, which make them a great choice if your yard needs a quick makeover.